The Locksmith (film): Production

 At the 2021 American Film Market, The Locksmith was revealed to be in development and seeking distribution.
 The original story was created by Blair Kroeber before John Glosser, Joe Russo & Chris LaMont, and Ben Kabialis developed the screenplay.
 The film is Nicolas Harvard's feature directorial debut.
 When preparing to go into production, it was announced that the film would be using rubber guns when filming after the tragic Rust shooting incident, and CGI effects would be added in post-production.

 When the film was announced, Ryan Phillippe, Kate Bosworth, and Ving Rhames were cast.
-Filming began on November 15, 2021 in Las Cruces, New Mexico.
+Filming began on November 15, 2021, in Las Cruces, New Mexico.
 During production additional casting announcements added Charlie Weber, Jeffrey Nordling, Kaylee Bryant.
 Filming was completed in February 2022.

 Release

-The Locksmith was released theatrically by Screen Media on February 3, 2023 and on video on demand.
+The Locksmith was released theatrically by Screen Media on February 3, 2023, and on video on demand.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 42 out of 100, based on five critics, indicating "mixed or average" reviews.